The Grand Traverse

 We did the Cathedral Traverse on July 20-22, 2012, which would normally be considered early season, but it was a low snow year, so maybe this counts as mid-season.

-- We needed crampons and an axe to get down to & across the Koven col, and in a couple other places.
-Lightweight aluminum crampons were ideal for this.
+- We used crampons and an axe to get down to & across the Koven col, and in a couple other places.
+Lightweight aluminum crampons were fine.

 - There's a good bivvy spot just below the summit of Owen, on the E side of the S ridge.